CrestfallenLARP/cfldangerden/content/en/factions/unaligned/roles/Armor Golem.md

 Body: 25
 Armor: 40
 Stamina: 10
+Primary Attack:
-Primary Attack: 5 Damage, both hands with claws or weapons, 5 unblockable damage with firearms Killing Blow: No, drop targets and leave them be.
+  - 5 Damage both hands with claws or weapons
+  - 5 unblockable damage with firearms
+Killing Blow: No, drop targets and leave them be.
 LET PEOPLE PRETEND TO BE DOWN
 Immunities: Harm attacks "Immune Resist"
 Healed_By: Lightning